 Once a complaint has been investigated and an outcome has been reached, the complaint will be closed by BHSQ.
 Without further substantial and objective evidence there will be no further investigation.

-The decision of the Independent Review Panel is final.
-However if the complainant remains dissatisfied then referral to regulators may be appropriate (see Taking a complaint further).
+However, if the complainant remains dissatisfied then referral to regulators may be appropriate (see Taking a complaint further).

 Taking a complaint further